xv-tom-l/go-crash-course/getting_started/README.md

 ## Notes

-* Many programmers coming to Go tends to bring the coding style and design patterns of their previous programming languages.
-Don't.
-Please try to write idomatic Go code as much as you can.
-* Everyone goes through "why doesn't Go have ____" or attempts to write Go in the style of their previously favorite language.
-It takes a while to learn the "go way" of doing this.
+* "Everyone goes through 'why doesn't Go have ____' or attempts to write Go in the style of their previously favorite language.
+It takes a while to learn the 'go way' of doing this."
 * "If you must read [this document](https://golang.org/ref/mem) to understand the behavior of your program, you are being to clever.
 Don't be clever"
 * Always formatting your Go code